Yeh Hai Mohabbatein Spoiler: Raman In Trouble! Mysterious Girl Files Molestation Case Against Raman!

 In the upcoming episode, Raman will be seen with a girl in the pub.
 She tries to get cosy with Raman, but he tells her that he wanted to hurt someone, so he used her and now, her work is done.
 The girl gets upset.

-Ishita Worried
+Ishita Worried About Raman’s Behaviour

 On the other hand, Ishita is worried about Raman's drinking habit and the girl.
 She feels that the girl might take advantage of Raman, who is innocent.
 She calls Ruhi to aske whether he has returned home.